npmcomponent/philbooth-spooks.js/README.md

 # spooks.js

-A small library for creating unit test spies in JavaScript.
+A small and simple library
+for creating unit test spies and mock objects in JavaScript.

 [![Build status][ci-image]][ci-status]